Tensor Computation of Euler Characteristic Functions and Transforms: Introduction

-In this work, we provide a fully vectorized framework for computing WECFs and WECTs.
-Our implementation applies in full generality to arbitrary geometric simplicial and cubical complexes in Euclidean spaces, and supports automatic gradient computations.
-The vectorized operations are highly optimized for fast computation on modern GPU hardware.
-Moreover, our implementation significantly outperforms existing software packages, including the optimized packages \eucalc and \fasttopology.
+In this work, we provide a fully tensor-based framework for computing WECFs and WECTs.
+Our implementation applies to arbitrary geometric simplicial and cubical complexes in Euclidean spaces.
+The tensor operations we use are highly optimized for fast computation on modern GPU hardware, providing significant speedups over existing~implementations.